uniprot/enzymeportal/enzyme-portal/index-service/README.md

 # Index-Service

-Rest client config for the Enzyme Portal web project.
+Index service for the Enzyme Portal web project.
+This is a wrapper for the EBI Search service.

 ## Built With